Global Advisory Board

 The Global Advisory Board was formed in 2019 and is your opportunity as a WMI Scholar to actively impact and influence the future of the Scholar Journey experience and new WMI programs.

-New board members will be appointed each year, with each scholar serving a 3-year term.
-The next application period will begin on February 8, 2021.
+New board members will be appointed each year, with each scholar serving a 2-year term.
+The next application period will begin on February 2024.

-Most board member responsibilities and work will be completed remotely and on video conference calls.
-However, there will be one in-person board meeting scheduled per year with mandatory attendance.
+Board member responsibilities and work will be completed remotely and on video conference calls.
+We look forward to meeting in-person with board members when the global health pandemic and travel restrictions allow.
 If you are interested in helping WMI grow and to serve fellow scholars, keep reading to see if you qualify and the steps to apply!

 Board Member Responsibilities